October is National Cybersecurity Awareness Month

 TIPS TO PROTECT YOUR PERSONAL IDENTITY

-Account fraud or identity theft occurs when a person gains access to your personal information, (your bank account number or Social Security number, for example) and then uses this information for illegal purposes – or to withdraw money from your account.
+Account fraud or identity theft occurs when a fraudster gains access to your personal information (your bank account number or Social Security number, for example) and then uses this information to impersonate you for illegal purposes or steal and use your financial assets.

 Here are some tips to protect your personal identity: